AERO-TRAIN/exercises_summer_school_hri_day/README.md

-# AEROTRAIN SUMMER SCHOOL - Human-Robot Interaction Day part2
+# AEROTRAIN SUMMER SCHOOL - Human-Robot Interaction Day: Part 1

 ## Preparation Checklist
 **Before the start of the summer school, the student should have proper setup the laptop with the following:**